 Members of the Department have regular office hours for students wishing to consult them outside of lecture and tutorial times.
-Please try to observe these arrangements whenever possible.
+Office hours should be posted on OURvle.

-Part-time students who find it difficult to contact staff outside of teaching and office hours are advised to make an appointment by telephone or email.
+Students who find it difficult to contact staff outside of teaching and office hours are advised to make an appointment by telephone or email.